Jump to recipe →

 Cake

-• Vegetable oil
+• 1/2 cup vegetable oil

-• Vanilla extract – Use pure vanilla extract for the best flavor.
+• 1 teaspoon vanilla extract – Use pure vanilla extract for the best flavor.

 Frosting

-• Salted butter
+• 1/2 cup salted butter

 Quick Tip

-How to Make Lemonade Cake
+Directions for How to Make Easy Lemonade Cake

-1. Prepare the pan: Preheat your oven to 350℉ and grease a 9×13 baking dish.
+1. Prepare the pan: Preheat your oven to 350 degrees Fahrenheit, and grease a 9×13 baking dish.

-3. Bake the cake: Pour the batter into the prepared pan and bake for 30 minutes.
+3. Bake the cake: Pour the batter into the prepared pan, and bake for 30 minutes.
 The cake should be golden brown and spring back to the touch.

 4. Cool the baked cake: Let the cake cool in the pan for about 15 minutes.